 Lucy’s “knot-buster” massage sessions focus on the relief of crunchy or tender ‘knots’ in the muscle tissue (usually around the shoulders).
-A 90 minute session is recommended for this treatment.

 The following article explains a little bit more about what muscle knots are, how they form, and how to get the most from your knot-buster massage session.